Peanut Sesame Noodles are healthy & flavorful

 Some days call for easy dinners like frozen pizza.
 Other days call for dinners that taste amazing, that you feel great about, and that are in the easy-to-prepare-ahead category.
 This peanut sesame noodle dish is just that.

-Today was a rare day of relative simplicity.
-Our youngest is still awaiting his first day of school, since preschool has a later start date than the big-kid schools do.
+Today was the kind of day where I couldn’t be happier that I’d prepared this noodle dish ahead of time.
+Our youngest was still awaiting his first day of school, since preschool had a later start date than the big-kid schools do.
 He’s missing his brothers this week.
 So, the baby and I packed ourselves into the car and drove downtown to have lunch with Hubby.
 We enjoyed a simple, clean lunch in a refreshing space.
 Just the three of us (like I said – very rare.)

 After our unlimited salads, we took a leisurely stroll around the farmer’s market.
 During which our boy joyfully hopped and skipped over sidewalk cracks.
 He then proceeded to fall asleep on the car ride home, and awoke just in time for my announcement that he and Mommy were going for a bike ride.